 Six die of dengue in a day

-Of the six deaths, three were reported from the Dhaka North City Corporation and three from the Dhaka South City Corporation areas, according to the Directorate General of Health Services (DGHS).

-With the latest figures, the total number of dengue-related deaths has climbed to 119, while the number of confirmed cases now stands at 21,079.
-Of these, 11,612 cases were reported from areas outside Dhaka.
+Among the deaths reported yesterday, four patients died in Dhaka while one each in Barishal and Chattagram.

+The DGHS reported that the total number of dengue deaths has reached 131 and cases have increased to 24,034 this year.

-Currently, 2,460 dengue patients are receiving treatment in hospitals across the country, with 1,018 of them being from outside the capital.
+Currently, 2,822 dengue patients are undergoing treatment in different hospitals across the country.

-So far this year, 18,500 dengue patients have been discharged from hospitals, including 10,557 from regions outside Dhaka.

 Comments